JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

  ```
  3 packets transmitted, 0 received, 100% packet loss, time 2032ms
  ```
- You can see we are not able send the traffic
+ You can see from the output ICMP traffic is currently blocked

 Next create the firewall rules to allow ICMP traffic